ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 #### CICD pipeline Frontend

-Since CICD pipelines were completly new to me when starting this project, Bas created the pipeline for our RPI-backend.
+Since CICD pipelines were completely new to me when starting this project, Bas created the pipeline for our RPI-backend.
 For the frontend CICD pipeline he wanted me to create it.
-Even though he still helped me, he let me think about how this pipeline would run, what steps were needed and let me create the azure-pipelines.yml .
+Even though he still helped me, he let me think about how this pipeline would run, what steps we needed and had me create the azure-pipelines.yml .

 The process goes like this:
 1. We build our pipeline on a linux machine